 - Connect your iPad / iPhone to your computer and launch iTunes.

-- Next select your device in iTunes and Scroll down the summary page and look for OPTIONS.
+- Next, select your device in iTunes, Scroll down the summary page, and look for OPTIONS.

 - Here you will get the check box to select WiFi SYNC.

-- Next in your iPad or iPhone, Go to Settings > general >iTunes WiFi Sync
+- Next, on your iPad or iPhone, Go to Settings > general >iTunes WiFi Sync

 - Make sure it is enabled.
-In case it’s already you should see a button which says “Sync Now”
+In case it’s already, you should see a button that says “Sync Now.”

 If everything is all right and you see the Sync Button Enabled, hit and all your apps will be back.

-- Your iPad or iPhone will appear in iTunes when you go to WiFi Sync option in your iDevice.
+- Your iPad or iPhone will appear in iTunes when you go to the WiFi Sync option on your iDevice.

-- Though it says here that WiFi Sync is only available when you are have connected to your charger but it works.
+- Though it says here that WiFi Sync is only available when you are connected to your charger, it works.

-- You need not to connect your iPad or iPhone again to change what you want to sync, It works the same way like it was when plugged in.
+- You need not connect your iPad or iPhone again to change what you want to sync.
+It works the same way as it was when plugged in.

-Troubleshooting which can give error when using WiFi Sync
+Troubleshooting which can give errors when using WiFi Sync

-In case see the “Sync Now” button is grayed out and it will always say that “Sync will resume when “Your Computer XXX” is available” and neither it shows up in iTunes even if both your computer and iPad is on the same network try below mentioned troubleshooting.
+In case see the “Sync Now” button is grayed out and it will always say that “Sync will resume when “Your Computer XYZ” is available,” and neither it shows up in iTunes even if both your computer and iPad are on the same network try below-mentioned troubleshooting.

-- Make sure its the same computer which you have always synced with your iPad.
-This is odd but this trick worked for me instantly.
-My Laptop synced nicely which has WIFI but desktop did not which is connected over LAN with a router.
+- Make sure it’s the same computer you have always synced with your iPad.
+It is odd, but this trick worked for me instantly.
+My Laptop synced quickly with WIFI, but the desktop did not, which is connected over LAN with a router.

-- The computer is authorized to transfer app and files to your iPad or iPhone
+- The computer is authorized to transfer apps and files to your iPad or iPhone

 - Check Firewall Settings: